 Wear a face covering

 According to the CDC, COVID-19 can be spread through respiratory droplets produced when an infected person coughs, sneezes or talks.
 Cover your mouth and nose when around others to reduce the spread.
-Face coverings are required on all Vine buses, at bus stops, and everywhere on NVTA property
+Face coverings are strongly encouraged on all Vine buses, at bus stops, and everywhere on NVTA property

 Keep Your Distance